Close menu Resources for... William & Mary

 Appellate Officer means the Provost or their designee who responds to appeals of determination and/or sanctions imposed under this procedure.

 Civil Rights Review Team (“Review Team”) means the group of university administrators that receive and assess all reports of discrimination, discriminatory harassment, retaliation or sexual misconduct.
-For complaints involving a student the Review Team consists of representatives from the Office of Compliance & Equity, the William & Mary Police Department, and the Dean of Students Office.
+For complaints involving a student the Review Team consists of representatives from the Office of Compliance & Equity, the William & Mary Police Department, and a representative from Student Affairs.
 The Review Team may include a representative from Human Resources or the Dean of Arts & Sciences, if staff or faculty is a complainant or respondent in the reported matter.
 The Review Team operates pursuant to Va.
 Code §23.1-806(D) and has access, under Virginia law, to certain otherwise confidential information, including law enforcement records and criminal history information, as provided in Va.
 Code §19.2-389 and §19.2-389.1; health records, as provided in Va.
 Code §32.1-127.1:03; university disciplinary, academic and/or personnel records; and prior reports of misconduct maintained by the Chief Compliance Officer.

 Complainant means an individual who is alleged to be the victim of conduct that could constitute discrimination, discriminatory harassment, including Title IX sexual harassment, retaliation or sexual misconduct as defined in the Discrimination Policy and the Title IX Policy.